 The Fiat 500 offers cute retro styling both inside and out, while plentiful personalisation options mean two similar 500s are hard to find.
 The Fiat 500 can also be had as a 500C convertible or as a speedy Abarth 595.
 The 500 is nimble around town thanks to light steering but is just as happy to cruise on the motorway as long as you avoid the weedy entry-level engines.
 The extremely frugal 1.3-litre diesel engine is capable of returning up to 83mpg if you have a very light foot but the TwinAir petrol engines are much better suited to the car’s fun character.

 The Peugeot 208 boasts a spacious, smart interior with an oddly small steering wheel.
 The 208’s interior isn’t as cluttered as some rivals with many functions handled by the car’s infotainment system standard on most models.
 There’s good amounts of passenger space and its practical 285-litre boot should be large enough to hold the weekly shop.
 The 208 may not be exciting to drive, but it’s easy to place on the road and is fairly comfy.
 High mileage drivers should check out the 1.6-litre diesel engine that can return an impressive 94mpg.
 Used examples can be had for around £3,500.

 Save money on your next used car

 Click ‘login’ on our homepage to sign up and browse our extensive range of used stock, pre-reg and ex-demo cars from official UK dealers.
 Check out our car deals page to see the latest carwow offers or use our PCP calculator to get a better idea of how much your next car could cost per month.
-If you’re not sure what to buy, head over to our car chooser tool or read our list of the best used cars to narrow down your search.
+If you’re not sure what to buy, head over to our car chooser tool to narrow down your search.